Reopening Guide: Things to Do in Chicago This Weekend

 Here are some things to do around the city during the first weekend of its full reopening:

-Chicago museums at select locations across the area will remain open late Friday to ring in the city's move into a full reopening in Phase 5, then return to normal operational hours this weekend, Mayor Lori Lightfoot announced.
+Chicago museums return to normal operational hours this weekend, Mayor Lori Lightfoot announced, as part of Chicago's move to a full reopening.

 Some museums will continue to have COVID-19 protocols in place, though.
 The Shedd Aquarium still asks that visitors purchase tickets in advance, but will no longer require vaccinated guests to wear masks.